TiaTuinstra/TiaTuinstra.github.io/index.md

 ---
-layout: default
 title: Home
+layout: single
+author_profile: true
 ---

-## Hello, I’m Tia Tuinstra

-I’m a data scientist interested in AI and healthcare.
+Hello!
+I’m **Tia Tuinstra**, a data scientist interested in AI and healthcare.

-### About Me

-Short professional bio.
-Keep this concise and focused on what you build, research, or care about professionally.
+This site highlights selected projects and ways to get in touch.